The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Program resources effectively, avoiding conflicts and overlaps.

-• Track equipment usage to ensure that all resources are used effectively.
+• Follow theuse of equipment to ensure that all resources are used effectively.

 • Monitor ongoing projects to identify delays or potential issues in real time.

-For example, a global fashion retailer implemented a centralized scheduling system and reduced downtime by 30%.
+For example, an international fashion retailer implemented a centralized scheduling system and reduced the downtime of 30%.
 This allowed the team to focus on producing visual content rather than juggling logistics.

 Implementation